tdoneal/pocket-lang/README.md

 The compiler's approach is to use Go as an IR (by compiling Pocket code to Go, then calling the Go compiler).

 ## Hello, world!
-A basic example of a simple Pocket program.
+A basic example of a Pocket program.
 ```
 main func
     print('Hello, world!')